-- C: Computer science concentration.

-- Three graduate-level courses (minimum of 9 credit hours) from computer science, including an additional P-level graduate course beyond the core requirements.
-One graduate-levell independent studet course (CSCI-Y 790 or Y 791 for a maximum of 3 credit hours).
+C: Computer science concentration Three graduatelevel courses (minimum of 9 credit hours) from computer science, including an additional P-level graduate course beyond the core requirements.
+Only 3 credit hours of these courses may be used for independent study (CSCI-Y 790 and Y 791).

-- · R: Master's research project.